cypress-io/cypress-documentation/source/zh-cn/guides/core-concepts/retry-ability.md

   .should('have.length', 2) // assertion
 ```

-Because nothing is synchronous in modern web applications, Cypress can't simply query all the DOM elements with the class `todo-list` and check if there are only two of them.
+Because nothing is synchronous in modern web applications, Cypress can't query all the DOM elements with the class `todo-list` and check if there are only two of them.
 There are many examples of why this would not work well.

 - What if the application has not updated the DOM by the time these commands run?
 - What if the application is waiting for its backend to respond before populating the DOM element?